hampoelz/Capacitor-BrowserView/README.md

 This callback is called when the body of the HTTP response has started loading, is reflected in the DOM, and will be visible in subsequent draws.
-This callback occurs early in the document loading process, and as such you should expect that linked resources (for example, CSS and images) may not be available.
+This callback occurs early in the document loading process, and as such it should be expected that linked resources (for example, CSS and images) may not be available.

 **Note:** On Android this event requires API level 23 or higher to be fired.